jobueh/PUDDING/README.md

 ```

 > [!IMPORTANT]
-> Support for Basys 3 (Artix7) is not yet upstreamed in nextpnr.
+> Support for Basys 3 (Artix7) and Boolean (Spartan 7) is not yet upstreamed in nextpnr.
 Thus we make use of the excellent [openXC7](https://github.com/openxc7) project, which provides a fork of nextpnr called `nextpnr-xilinx`.
 > However, this also means that the setup is slightly different.
 Instead of invoking `nix-shell` at the root of this repository, you need to invoke `nix-shell` inside of `nix-opencx7/`.

 The make targets for Basys 3 are: